The Fundamentals of Cashflow Modelling

 Once we have established your position, we can look further into how best to allocate your assets to keep your plan on course.
 The correlation between goals and asset allocation is high.
 We see many clients who have more than sufficient capital to last for the rest of their lifetime, yet their assets are invested in the stock market placing them at unnecessary risk.

 Conversely, a saver with a longer time frame who needs to achieve above inflation returns to meet their retirement income needs is unlikely to do this by investing in low yielding cash assets.
-Our cashflow modeling process facilitates a sensible and informed conversation about risk with you.
+Our cashflow modelling process facilitates a sensible and informed conversation about risk with you.

 Inevitably, life will throw some curve balls over time (ill health, divorce, losing a job, for example) so regular reviews of the plan are essential to keeping you on track.